EASEA/easea/README.md

 These two methods have been developed within the program under certain constraints.
 For now, the cross-entropy descent is only implemented with a softmax layer as an output layer.
 As a consequence, the mean squarred error is implemented for the other activation functions, in other words, all except softmax.
 This means you can for now choose your cost function by choosing the activation function on the output layer.

 The learning method uses for now the descent of the error gradient and therefore updates the weights in online or batch mode.
-The combination and activation functions are common to all neurons of the same layer.
+The activation functions are common to all neurons of the same layer.

 #### ARCHITECTURE DEFINITION CONSTRAINTS

-An important remark relates to the first element of the vectors associated with the functions of combination and activation.
+An important remark relates to the first element of the vectors associated with the functions of activation.
 It is important the first element of these vectors to be **null** because the first configurable layer is in this case the input layer.

 Another remark concerned the definition of bias for the last layer of perceptron, which is the output layer.
 It must always be **false** otherwise it would imply a memory leak according a computing viewpoint and would involve adding a constant according a mathematical viewpoint (which is not desired...).